masc-ucsc/docs/docs/pyrope/07-typesystem.md

 with the `lt` and `eq` (`(a >= b) == (a==b or b<a)`) but it allows to have more efficient implemetations:

+For integer operations, the Pyrope should result to the following equivalent Lgraph:

 * `a == b` is `__eq(a,b)`
 * `a != b` is `__not(__eq(a,b))`